Best Espresso Machine 2026: Complete US Buyer's Guide

 US tap water varies enormously.
 Phoenix, Las Vegas, Dallas, and most of Florida have extremely hard water, high calcium and magnesium content that scales boilers and heating elements fast.
 Seattle, Portland, and much of the Pacific Northwest have soft water that can be slightly corrosive to brass components.

 The ideal range for espresso is 50-150 ppm total dissolved solids.
 If you're in a hard-water area and you use tap water, descaling every 2-3 months is essential, not optional.
-Neglect this and a $500 machine fails in 2-3 years.
+Neglect this and a mid-range machine fails in 2-3 years.

 Options: filtered water from a Brita (reduces hardness), Third Wave Water mineral packets (designed specifically for coffee, turns distilled water into the right mineral balance), or just descale regularly.
 Don't use distilled water, it's too pure and slightly corrosive to metals over time.